 Key Cons

-- Could expand its selection of products
+- Could expand its product selection

 Iron FX Broker Details Regulators FCA (license no. 585561), FSCA (license no. 45276), CySEC (license no. 125/10) Min Deposit $100 Trading Platforms MetaTrader 4, WebTrader, VPS, PMAM, TradeCopier, Mobile App Trustpilot Rating 3.5 out of 863 reviews Number of CFD Forex Pairs to Trade 80+ Leverage Forex & Metals CFDs: 1:30